rat10/nng/inclusion.md

 ## Transclusion, Inclusion and `owl:imports``

-[TODO] shorten and move definitions to vocabulary
+[TODO] scrub transclusion and move definitions to vocabulary